valentyn88/streamer_event_viewer/README.md

 5. Use Redis or some other storage for managing user sessions

 ## Issues
-1. Twitch can send you some events just in case your API cant be reached via https, so in this case I decided to mock event subscription URL and just used ```https://twitch.free.beeceptor.com/subscription``` for this purpose.
+1. Twitch can send you some events just in case your API can be reached via https, so in this case I decided to mock event subscription URL and just used ```https://twitch.free.beeceptor.com/subscription``` for this purpose.
-It means that use can subscribe for some events, but can get real notifications from Twitch.
+It means that use can subscribe for some events, but can't get real notifications from Twitch.